openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.rst

 .. image:: ../images/fsl2pic10.jpg
   :alt: Libre 2 start time

 Altogether it is one of the smallest CGM systems on the market.
 Small, no transmitter necessary and mostly very accurate values without fluctuations.
 After approx. 12 hours running-in phase with deviations of up to 30 mg/dL the deviations are typical smaller than 10 md/dL.
 Best results at the rear orbital arm, other setting points with caution!
-No need to set a new sensor one day ahead for soacking.
+No need to set a new sensor one day ahead for soaking.
 That would disturbe the internal leveling mechanism.

 There seem to be bad sensors from time to time, which are far away from the blood values.
 It stays that way.
 These should be immediately replaced.

-Moved sensors can result in bad results.
-The filament which sits in the tissue is a little bit moved and will measure different results.
-Mostly you will see jumping values in xDrip+.
+If the sensor moved a little bit on the skin or is lifted somehow this can cause bad results.
+The filament which sits in the tissue is a little bit pulled out of the tissue and will measure different results then.
+Mostly probabaly you will see jumping values in xDrip+.
 Or the difference to the bloody values change.
 Please replace the sensor immediately!
 The results are inaccurate now.

 A sensor exchange takes place on-the-fly: Set new sensor shortly before activation.
 As soon as xDrip+ receives no more data from the old sensor, start the new sensor with the patched app.
 After one hour new values should appear automatically in xDrip+.

 If not, please check the phone settings and proceed as with the first start.
+You have no time limit.
+Try to find the correct seetings.
+No need to immediately replace the sensor before you tried different combinations.
+The sensors are robust and try permanently to establish a connection.
+Please take your time.
+In most cases you accidentially changed one setting which causes now problems.

-In xDrip+ please select "Sensor Stop" and "Delete calibration only".
+Once successful please select please select in xdrip "Sensor Stop" and "Delete calibration only".
 You do not need to start the sensor.
 This indicates for xDrip+ that a new sensor is releasing blood sugar levels and the old calibrations has to be deleted.
-No interaction is done with the Libre2 sensor here!
+No real interaction is done with the Libre2 sensor here!

 .. image:: ../images/fsl2pic11.jpg
   :alt: xDrip+ missing data when changing Libre 2 sensor